-Antibiotics were replaced by cefazolin and twelve days after a new device was placed transvenously on the opposite side.
-Five days after that procedure the patient was discharge on outpatient parenteral antibiotic therapy, and completed 6 weeks of treatment.
-Currently, the patient presents with a good clinical status; she is under chronic hemodyalisis treatment and has no evidence of relapses.
+Antibiotics were replaced by cefazolin and twelve days after a new device was placed transvenous on the opposite side.
+Five days after that procedure the patient was discharge on outpatient parenteral antibiotic therapy, completed 6 weeks of treatment.
+Currently the patient has a good clinical status; she is under chronic hemodyalisis treatment and has no evidence of relapses.